goldenndevv/react-p2p-chat/README.md

 ### Time to banish p2 from our memory

-It's no fun talking to ourselves, especially when all we ever answer to ourselves is:
+It's no fun talking to this robot, especially when all it ever answer is:

 > Fine, thanks.
 How about you p1?

 Instead of keeping second peer in the same process we will connect to another instance of this app and talk to it.

 ---

+### Connect function

 First let's make a `connect` function.
 It will take a signaling data and pass it to `p1`.
 As with `initiate` we need to make it visible in `ConnectForm`.